e1-m/dispytch/docs/docs/concepts/listener.md

 # 📥 `EventListener`

-`EventListener` is Dispytch’s high-level abstraction for consuming events from a message broker (like Kafka or RabbitMQ) and dispatching them to appropriate async handler functions.
+`EventListener` is Dispytch’s high-level abstraction for consuming events from a message broker and dispatching them to appropriate async handler functions.
 It’s where your event-driven logic lives — clean, decoupled, and dependency-injected.